Mf-ff99/moodify-client/README.md

 ![image](https://user-images.githubusercontent.com/66629254/96261706-c7fdbe00-0f8e-11eb-967e-bb3e3239530a.png)

 On the home page, the chart is front and center with a history of your moods shown on the right-hand side.
-A comprehensive chart is provided to map out the user's mood over time.
+A comprehensive chart is provided to map the user's mood over time.
 A recent addition to the application is the ability to log the user's hours slept and track their sleep in tandem with their mood, represented by the purple line on the y-axis.

-A filter is available to filter your record by all time, past month, and past week.
+A filter is available to filter records by all time, past month, and past week.

 ### home page
 ![image](https://user-images.githubusercontent.com/66629254/96261739-d2b85300-0f8e-11eb-924b-550c951b4168.png)